ronaldsmartin/ronaldsmartin.github.io/README.md

 **On the `hugo-site` branch:**

-    $ hugo             # Generate the site to ./public/
-    $ ./deploy.sh      # Deploys the generated site to the master branch
+    $ ./deploy.sh
-    $ rm -rf public    # Remove the generated site content.

-Eventually I'll compress this to one command.
+The script has been modified to build the site to the default `public/` directory, publish the generated files, and then remove `public/` to clean up.

 ## Credits